Information for students

 UTS: Science graduate attributes are:

-These graduate attributes provided substantial enrichment to the teaching and learning culture within UTS: Science.
+These graduate attributes provide substantial enrichment to the teaching and learning culture within UTS: Science.

 UTS invests significantly in its science and mathematics facilities, making it one of the best facilities in Australia.
 Teaching laboratories are fitted with modern scientific and analytical instruments to facilitate learning.
 The UTS Super Lab, is one of a kind in Australia, where over 200 students can run different experiments from different disciplines at the same time.